Dnata: Operations and technology

 In January 2012, Travel Republic first introduced its mobile website, before expanding into mobile app on IOS in 2014.
 In 2015 the Android version of the app was launched.

 The company aired its first YouTube ad on 17 January 2011.
 Their first television campaign 'The Last Click' aired in June 2014.
 With its success, Travel Republic continued to launch TV advertising campaigns.
 'Welcome to the Travel Republic' was launched in January 2016 before the latest campaign aired in December 2016 across UK and Ireland.
 The campaign highlighted Travel Republic's slogan, 'Yours for the making'.

 Controversy

 In a case brought by the Civil Aviation Authority (CAA), Travel Republic was accused of breaching ATOL regulations by selling unlicensed package holidays.
 Judge Nicholas Evans delivered the not-guilty verdict at Westminster Magistrates' Court on 10 November 2009.
 In his judgement, Evans said the prosecution had failed to prove that Travel Republic did anything other than "sell components of holidays separately, but at the same time".

+Sale to Destinia

+On 20 January 2026, the Travel Republic brand was sold by dnata Travel Group to the Spanish online travel agency Destinia Travel Group.
+The acquisition formed part of Destinia’s strategy to expand into the UK travel market and included both the Travel Republic and Netflights consumer brands.

+The sale followed a strategic review by dnata, which had announced plans to wind down the two UK-based brands.
+Destinia stated that it intended to continue operating Travel Republic under its existing brand identity, integrating it into Destinia’s technology and operational platform while maintaining continuity for customers.
+The acquisition provided Destinia with an established presence in the UK online travel sector as part of its wider international expansion strategy.